The Children’s Museum offers internship opportunities throughout the year!

 Internships are available in all of our departments, so that you have the opportunity to gain experience in a variety of areas:

 In-person volunteering and internships at the Children’s Museum has been temporarily suspended as we continue to limit the number of people in the Museum space.
-Applications will continue to be accepted.
 Onboarding and trainings will be scheduled once volunteers are permitted to return.
+Thank you!

 The art studio is a section of the museum that allows children to express their creativity and develop motor skills while making art projects to take home.
 The intern will work closely with the art studio coordinator on special projects and in workshops.